| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 • Extreme chronic insomnia (need medical examination) patients.

-Ravi is a 35-year-old IT professional who experienced problems with exposure to the screens at night and stresses at work.
+Ravi is a 35-year-old IT professional who struggled with late-night screen exposure and stresses at work.
 He started playing 30 minutes of slow instrumental sleep music a night using a speaker.

 When to See a Doctor?

-• If sleep problems last more than 2–3 weeks,i
+• If sleep problems last more than 2–3 weeks

 • Involve loud snoring